rabbitmq/rabbitmq-website/site/trademark-guidelines.md

       <strong>
         IMPROPER USE OF THE TRADEMARKS AND LOGOS.
       </strong> Use of the logos is
-      reserved solely for use by Pivotal in its unaltered form.
+      reserved solely for use by VMware in its unaltered form.
 Examples of unauthorized use of the RabbitMQ trademarks include:
     </p>
     <ol class="alpha">